- Application for Individual Adjuster License, form LIC 041-A.

 - Fingerprints: Review Fingerprint processing link for fees.

 Insurance Adjuster licenses are issued for two year terms.
 Specifically, the term of the license begins the date the license is issued and ends the last day of that same calendar month two years later.

 Note: Sections 14091 and 14094 of the CIC were amended to reduce the grace period during which an expired independent insurance adjuster license or branch certificate may be renewed from five years to one year.

 The California Department of Insurance (CDI) discontinued mailing renewal notices to individuals and business entities licensed through CDI's Producer Licensing Bureau.
 CDI now emails licensees a renewal notification to their email address on record.
 The email notification includes the license number, license term, license type, and information regarding any continuing education requirements.
 You can update your e-mail address using CDI's Online Address Change service.

-If renewal application is not received, complete the Application to Renew Public Insurance Adjuster license, form LIC 448-29C, or the Application to Renew Business Entity Public Adjuster license, form LIC 448-29D and mail the completed form to California Department of Insurance, PO Box 311, Sacramento, California 95812-0311.
+If renewal application is not received, complete the Application to Renew Individual Insurance Adjuster or Public Insurance Adjuster license, form LIC 448-29C, or the Application to Renew Business Entity Insurance Adjuster or Public Adjuster license, form LIC 448-29D and mail the completed form to California Department of Insurance, PO Box 311, Sacramento, California 95812-0311.

 Note: An expired license or branch office certificate may be renewed within one year after its expiration upon filing an application for renewal and paying the required renewal fees.
 If the license or certificate is renewed more than 30 days after its expiration, a delinquency fee is also required.